systematic-magic/AgingPubMed/research_papers_html.rst

 	- :ref:`Plain text<plain_text>` is acceptable for all other Latin terms not noted above.

-	- A period should follow "et al" (et al.).
+	- A period should follow "et al": et al.

 12.10.
 Name of cities, countries, institutions, books and manuals should not be in italics. (this applies to all text except References)